sean9999/pkgalias/README.md

 # pkgalias

 pkgalias allows you to generate an alias of a Go package.
 This is useful for "shadowing" an entire package.
 It generates code of the form:

 ```go
 var SomeFunc = otherpage.SomeFunc
 var SomeVar = otherpackage.SomeVar
 ```

 Whichever exported symbols (variables, constants, and functions) you've already defined will not be included.

-This let's your users take advantage of the full power of the source package, while benefiting from those exported symbols which you've chosen to modify.
+This lets your users take advantage of the full power of the source package, while benefiting from those exported symbols which you've chosen to modify.

-The included binary is meant to be used for code generation.
+The included binary is meant to be used in `//go:generate` style code generation.
 Ex:

 ```sh
 $ go install github.com/sean9999/pkgalias/cmd/pkgalias@latest